 Minimum Age Requirement

-We absolutely hate turning away interested candidates, however, US Soccer has set the minimum age requirement to 13 years old due to the Children’s Online Privacy Protection Act (COPPA), which restricts websites from tracking data on children under 13.
+We absolutely hate turning away interested candidates, however, U.S. Soccer has set the minimum age requirement to 13 years old due to the Children’s Online Privacy Protection Act (COPPA), which restricts websites from tracking data on children under 13.
 US Soccer uses its online Digital Learning Center to train and register referees, so referees must be a minimum age of 13.

 Scheduling and Compensation

 One of the best things about being a referee is the flexibility.
 Referees are independent contractors and set their own schedules!
-Once you complete your entry-level training course, you will choose which organizations you want to work for and will coordinator with an Assignor to create a schedule that is right for you.
+Once you complete your entry-level training course, you will choose which organizations you want to work for and coordinate with an Assignor to create a schedule that is right for you.
 Your Assignor(s) can help guide you towards games that are appropriate for your skill level, and work with you to get you as many (or as few) games as you want.